 DFAB HOUSE is distinctive in that it is not only digitally designed and planned but also built using predominantly digital processes, both on-site and off-site.
 Its design concept is based on exploring the architectural and technical implications of selected novel digital building processes resulting from the interdisciplinary research conducted by eight ETH Zurich professorships as part of the NCCR Digital Fabrication.

-Within DFAB HOUSE, five novel digital building processes are for the first time being transferred from research to architectural application: the In situ Fabricator, a versatile autonomous on-site construction robot; Mesh Mould, a formwork-free, robotic process for steel-reinforced concrete structures; Smart Dynamic Casting, an automated concrete slip-forming process; Smart Slab, integrated ceiling slabs fabricated with 3D-printed formwork; and Spatial Timber Assemblies, a robotically fabricated timber structure.
+Within DFAB HOUSE, for the first time, six novel digital building processes have been transferred from research to architectural application: the In situ Fabricator, a versatile autonomous on-site construction robot; Mesh Mould, a formwork-free, robotic process for steel-reinforced concrete structures; Smart Dynamic Casting, an automated concrete slip-forming process; Smart Slab, integrated ceiling slabs fabricated with 3D-printed formwork; and Spatial Timber Assemblies, a robotically fabricated timber structure.
 Combining these novel processes in one built object makes it possible to rethink the overall planning and construction process and to exploit the advantages inherent in the digital chain of design, planning and fabrication: design flexibility, material economy, time and cost efficiencies, and improved quality control.

-Construction work begins with the implementation of the Mesh Mould technology, which received the Swiss Technology Award in 2016.
-Here, the In situ Fabricator plays a central role.
-It is an autonomous and versatile construction robot designed to perform under the changing conditions of a construction site.
+Construction work began with the implementation of the Mesh Mould technology, which received the Swiss Technology Award in 2016.
+Here, the In situ Fabricator; an autonomous and versatile construction robot designed to perform under the changing conditions of a construction site; played a role.
 A steel reinforcement mesh fabricated by the robot serves as both formwork and reinforcement for a load-bearing concrete structure.
 The result is a double-curved wall that dominates the architecture of the open-plan living and working area on the ground floor.

-The two upper floors, with individual rooms, are prefabricated as Spatial Timber Assemblies in ETH Zurich’s Robotic Fabrication Laboratory; the geometrically complex 3D timber units are assembled by cooperating robots.
+The two upper floors, with individual rooms, were prefabricated as Spatial Timber Assemblies in ETH Zurich’s Robotic Fabrication Laboratory; the geometrically complex 3D timber units are assembled by cooperating robots.

-In addition to these fivel novel building processes, a prototype lightweight translucent façade system is integrated with the structure of the timber assemblies.
+In addition to these six novel digital building processes, a novel lightweight translucent façade system has been integrated with the structure of the timber assemblies.
 User comfort and energy performance data related to this system will be collected and analysed during the building’s operational phase.

 Furthermore, Smart Home technology is used to control the building’s mechanical systems, lighting and security, exploring new ways of user interaction with the built environment and optimising the building’s operational energy performance.